Assassination of Admiral Coligny: Wedding

 Whilst leaving Notre-Dame, Coligny happened to notice the flags that had been lost on the field of Moncontour and Jarnac hanging from the heights.
 Upset at this, de Thou who was present records that he proposed they be taken down and placed somewhere more respectful, and confided in Damville who was with him that they would bring home better ones from Flanders.
 On the same day he wrote to his wife, confiding in her his reasons for staying in the capital.
 He told her that while he yearned to be with her once more, he had important business to address first related to the edict and Spain.
 The wedding now concluded, it would be followed by a packed calendar of festivities over the next four days, with tournaments, banquets, balls and ballets.
 On 20 August a masquerade was held at the Hôtel du Bourbon, with the area turned into a paradise of nymphs, that Condé and Navarre with several Catholics attempted to enter, dressed as knights, but the gates were defended by the king and his brothers, who bested the attackers and locked them in hell.
 A storm came in during the night, and swept away much of the equipment that had been used for the masquerade.
 On 21 August a pantomime was mixed with a tournament.
 Condé and Navarre now dressed as 'Turks' in large green turbans were bested in combat by the king and his brothers who were bare chested, dressed as 'Amazons' wielding bows.

 While these festivities were under way, the elderly Coligny walked about in an apparently depressed mood.
 He desired the king to address various matters for him, relating to issues in the Netherlands, and the Edict of Saint-Germain.
 Charles declined to discuss these matters, saying that he wanted to have some time for enjoyment, and that he would address the admiral's concerns to his satisfaction in a few days time.
 The atmosphere was uneasy in Paris and several nobles of the admiral's party, Blosset and Langoiran, departed from the city hastily on 21 August, desiring more friendly surrounds.
-The Duke of Montmorency, governor of Paris had also departed the city, retiring to Chantilly with an 'illness,' though Estebe contended that this was simply a pretext to get away from a potentially explosive situation.
+The Duke of Montmorency, governor of Paris had also departed the city, retiring to Chantilly with an 'illness,' though Estèbe contended that this was simply a pretext to get away from a potentially explosive situation.

 At last the festivities came to the end in the evening of 21 August.